enspyrco/crowdleague/.contributing/the-process.md

         - in the description, break down the use case into a checklist of tasks (sub issues)

-        - grab team for discussion/ input on checklist

     2. For each task in tracking issue, create an issue and link its issue number

     3. Add all created issues to appropriate github projects